josephwilk/shaderview/Readme.md

 Move a uniform towards a float value (Fixed rate for now).
 Execute multiple times to eventually get to FloatValue.

-* "/decaying-uniform" <UniformName> <FloatValue>
+* "/decaying-uniform" <UniformName> <FloatValue> [<FloatValue>]

-Like /uniform but the value will automatically decay to 0 (Fixed decay rate for now).
+Like /uniform but the value will automatically decay to 0.
+Decay defaults to 0.01 if not specificed.

 * "/shader" <StringValue>